Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 Background(s) |	Feature
 ----------- | ----------- |
 Acolyte | Shelter the Faithful - You have advantage on the resolution check for the Worship activity.
-Anthropologist | Adept Linguist - When performing the Research activity regarding a language, culture or tradition, you have advantage on the investigation check.
+Anthropologist | Adept Linguist - When performing the Research activity regarding a language, culture, or tradition, you have advantage on the investigation check.
 In addition, your downtime cost total for learning additional languages is 21 days each (instead of 30).
-Archaeologist | Historical Knowledge - When performing the Research activity regarding a ruin, dungeon or relic, you have advantage on the investigation check.
+Archaeologist | Historical Knowledge - When performing the Research activity regarding a ruin, dungeon, or relic, you have advantage on the investigation check.
 City Watch | Watcher's Eye - When performing the Research activity regarding a humanoid creature, criminal activity or criminal organization, you have advantage on the investigation check.
 Clan Crafter | Respect of the Stout Folk - You may reduce downtime costs for the Blacksmithing activity by 25%, rounded down.
-The gold cost remains the same..
+The gold cost remains the same.
 Cloistered Scholar, Cobalt Scholar, Sage | Researcher - When performing the Research activity regarding other planes, magic or astronomy, you have advantage on the investigation check.
 Any gold costs for Research activity are halved.
 Entertainer, Grinner, Fisher, Outlander, Folk Hero, Inheritor | Hard Worker - For the Day Job activity, you may divide by 2 instead of 3 for the resolution.
 Tool and Skill Training only costs 21 days of downtime (Instead of 30) for you.
 Guild Artisan | Guild Membership - For any crafting downtime activity that lists your artisan tools as a requirement, you may reduce the final downtime cost by 20% (rounded down).
 The gold cost remains unchanged.